orbs-network/lean-helix-go/spec/lean-helix-consensus.md

 # LeanHelix Consensus Algo
 > This document details the LeanHelix plug-in specification, focusing  on switching between consensus rounds.
 The spec for consensus round is described in [LeanHelixOneHeight](/lean-helix-one-height.md).
+The public API can be found in [LeanHelix](/lean-helix-readme.md).

 ## Design Notes